Deadstorm Pirates: PlayStation 3 version

 This game was included in the Time Crisis: Razing Storm compilation game for the PlayStation 3, utilizing the PlayStation Move Controller; it was also later available separately on the European PlayStation Store.
 Players can use the Move controller to aim at objects on the screen, requiring calibration each time the game is booted.
 As there is no mounted steering wheel in the home version, to navigate obstacles, players are prompted to rotate the controller in either clockwise or counterclockwise movements to turn right or left.

 Reception

 Reviews of the PlayStation 3 version have ranged from average to positive reviews.
 Reviewer Jack O'Neill gave the game 6 out of 10, not bad, citing that the game fills a void in the pirate-themed video game genre.
 This reviewer noted that the light gun controls with the Move controller are responsive and accurate, but that the controls are limited to shooting and steering only.
 The game's short length also received criticism, with O'Neill stating that it can be beaten within 30 minutes.
 Other reviewers also stated that the game was quite fun and added great value to the Time Crisis: Raising Storm bundle, but didn't seem worth it on its own due to its simplicity and short length.

+Sequel

+The game is followed by a sequel, Goldstorm Pirates.